Irvine, California: Emergency services

 Irvine contracts with the Orange County Fire Authority for fire protection and ambulance service is provided by private companies.
 Law enforcement is provided by the Irvine Police Department (IPD).
 The IPD operates in a suburban city rated as having one of the lowest violent crime rates among cities with over 100,000 inhabitants by the FBI every year since 2005.
 The University of California Police Department also has jurisdiction – including arrest power – in areas of the city near the UC Irvine campus, while the California State University Police Department has similar jurisdiction in areas of the city near the CSU Fullerton Irvine campus.
-Irvine Valley College also maintains its own on campus police department.
+Irvine Valley College also maintains its own on-campus police department.

-Health Care
+Healthcare

-Irvine is served by several health care facilities:
+Irvine is served by several healthcare facilities: